Turkish Citizenship by Investment: The Ultimate Guide

 How long will it take to process my Turkey CBI application?

 Turkey has one of the shortest processing times for a CBI program.
-If approved, it takes three to four months from lodging your application to receiving your Turkish passport.
+If approved, it takes approximately four months from the point of lodging your application to receiving your Turkish passport.

 Do I need to travel to Turkey to apply for CBI and obtain my passport?